munificent/game-programming-patterns/book/service-locator.markdown

 that depends on another.
 In our case, our `Locator` class needs an instance of the `Audio` service.
 Normally, the locator would be responsible for constructing that itself.
-Dependency injection instead says that outside code is responsible for *giving* that dependent object to our locator (i.e. injecting it into it).
+Dependency injection instead says that outside code is responsible for *injecting* that dependency into the object that needs it.

 </aside>